 Once you get into the modern era, which roughly aligns with the reign of Queen Elizabeth I, cats were not so much associated with sacred rituals and origins in Europe anymore.
 Nevertheless, domesticated house cats could be found everywhere.

-As Europeans started sailing to the New World, so too did cats.
+As Europeans started sailing to the New World, so did cats!
 Since cats killed rodents and mice, they were often brought aboard ships to keep the rodent population at nay.
 Once the ships landed, these cats escaped and started populating the Americas too.

 Domesticated Cats Today